Welcome to the Division of Research at the College of Natural Science and Mathematics (CNSM).

 - grant management (including travel and purchase support) for externally funded grants,

-- research and affiliate faculty appointment with the Division, and negotiated workload release as applicable, and
+- negotiated workload release as applicable, and

 - financial return to the principal investigator in the form of pre-determined percentage return of the indirect cost recovery (ICR) that we receive for administering the grant.